-This Action Plan Amendment is considered substantial as it changes program benefits and eliminates language previously in the original action plan and second substantial amendment.
-The formal public comment period for the plan begins November 29, 2018 and continued through December 12, 2018.
+This Action Plan Amendment is considered substantial as it changes program benefits and eliminates language previously in the original action plan and fifth substantial amendment.
+The formal public comment period for the plan begins June 3, 2020.

-This Third Amendment to the Disaster Recovery Action Plan was posted on http://wvfloodrecovery.comfor a minimum of 14 days.
+This Sixth Amendment to the Disaster Recovery Action Plan was posted on http://wvfloodrecovery.com for a minimum of 14 days.

-Citizens and organizations were offered multiple opportunities to comment on this Amendment via:
+Citizens and organization were offered multiple opportunities to comment on this Amendment via:

 - Email: disasterrecovery@wv.gov

-- Mail: West Virginia Development Office, 1900 Kanawha Boulevard East, Building 3, Suite 700, Charleston, WV 25305
+- Mail: West Virginia Development Office 1900 Kanawha Boulevard East, Building 3, Suite 700 Charleston, WV 25305

 - Phone: 304-558-2234